QiuYeDx/twin_webpack/README.md

-# twin starter
+# twin starter with webpack

-A React Starter with twin(for tailwindcss), styled-components, basic home and react-router-dom.
+A React Starter with twin(for tailwindcss), styled-components, basic home, react-router-dom and webpack.

 ## References